Ramsay Street: No. 32

+When the show was rebooted, Leo had bought number 32 and it had again become a sharehouse after Byron Stone (Xavier Molyneux), Mackenzie Hargreaves (Georgie Stone), Haz Devkar (Shiv Palekar) and his dog Trevor (Bodhi) move in.
+They later offer Krista Sinclair (Majella Davis) their spare bedroom, and she accepts the invitation to move into the house.
+Later in the year, Leo faces financial difficulties and plans to sell the house back to Aaron, who is mourning David's death.
+The house is ultimately sold to next door neighbour Vera Punt (Sally-Anne Upton), who attempts to take advantage of her position.
+In late 2024, following Mackenzie and Haz's departure, Vera sells number 34 and moves in.
+Vera soon moves Max Ramsay (Ben Jackson) into the house, after which Sadie Rodwell (Emerald Chan) agrees to move in permanently.
+Max and Byron search for a new housemate after Vera moves out, and Max invites Taye Obasi (Lakota Johnson) to move in.

+No. 34

-No. 34Number 34 is situated on the corner of Ramsay Street.
+Number 34 is situated on the corner of Ramsay Street.
 It is featured in the 8000th episode, broadcast on 21 December 2018, only, when its reclusive owner Valerie Grundy (Patti Newton), who has lived there for 34 years, dies in the sitting room.
 As other Ramsay Street residents enter the house, they discover Val was a hoarder and has acquired a variety of items from characters who lived on the street over the years.
 The following month, Val's sister Vera Punt (Sally-Anne Upton) was introduced.
 She initially comes to retrieve her sister's dog Regina Grundy (Timba), but later moves into the property.
+Vera continues to make appearances over the next few years, including in the final episode.
+In late 2024, Vera sells the house to an unseen buyer and moves to number 32.